 A. You may order additional copies as you would order any other publication.
 Visit the April Directory page to get the latest cost and delivery information.

 Q. How can I get a Certificate of Good Standing?

-A. Requests must be made in writing either by fax or by mail, and there is a $10 processing fee per certificate.
+A. Requests must be made in writing either by fax or by mail.
 Use this form or call (888) SBM-For-U (888-726-3678) for more information regarding Certificates of Good Standing.

 Q. How do I request a certified copy of my bar application?

 A. The fee for this service is $25.
 Use this form or call (888) SBM-For-U (888-726-3678) for information about obtaining a copy of your Affidavit of Personal History.

 Q. How do I remove my name from promotional mailings?